tehw0lf/airbash/README.md

 Contributions are very welcome, especially additional modules to be able to crack more default keys.

 If you want to contribute, make sure your code is licensed under the MIT License (like this project).
+When contributing shell code, please make sure it is POSIX-compliant.
 Other than that, just open up an issue briefly describing the changes and create a pull request!